 - While not necessary, taking the extra step of searing the meat in two batches adds extra flavor.
 I know, it gets an extra plate or bowl dirty, but all of the beef won’t fit in the pan at the same time so the top pieces will end up steaming instead of searing if cooked all at once.

 - Add the potatoes, carrots, and peas after mixing in the liquid and spice ingredients, not before.
-This ensures that the liquids and seasoning gets evenly dispersed since it’s harder to stir the pot once those carrots and potatoes are in there (learn from my mistakes!).
+This ensures the liquids and seasoning disperse evenly since it’s harder to stir the pot once those carrots and potatoes are in.

-To make it gluten free, replace the Guinness with a gluten free stout beer and use a gluten free Worchestershire sauce.
+To make it gluten free, replace the Guinness with a gluten free stout beer and use a gluten free Worcestershire sauce.
+You an substitute red wine for the beer and will turn out delicious but won’t have the same flavor.
 In addition to this, leave out the flour and thicken at the end by stirring in a cornstarch slurry and bringing to a boil to thicken the broth into more of a gravy.
 A slurry is 1 Tbsp. cornstarch (or arrowroot) mixed with 2 Tbsp. cold water.

 Equipment